Leading Change

 • a critical appraisal of theory and practice in relation to management and leadership of organisational change and development

-• an applied understanding of a range of change and OD theories to your own role and work context.
+• an applied understanding of a range of change theories to your own role and work context.

-• a detailed understanding of the implications of change and OD theory and practice for your own leadership development.
+• a detailed understanding of the implications of change theory and practice for your own leadership development.

 What you learn

-In this module you will develop a deep understanding of organisational change and culture and the evidence of what makes change initiatives successful focusing in particular on the role of leadership and organisation development (OD) in supporting sustainable change.
+In this module you will develop a deep understanding of organisational change and the evidence of what makes change initiatives successful focusing in particular on the role of leadership in supporting sustainable change.
 You will undertake an evaluation of a recent or current change initiative in your own organisation in order to reflect on the effectiveness of the change process and make evidence based recommendations for future change management practice.

 General areas covered

-• Resistance, transition and resilience: strategies for making progress
+• Resistance, transition and resilience: how do we navigate these?

 Skills gained for the workplace, technical skills or academic skills